stefanbeatovic/habit-tracker/README.md

 ## Overview

 This project is part of the **Dynamic Web Applications with JavaScript** course.
 It is a **Habit Tracker** that helps users monitor daily habits, visualize progress, and manage data locally using `localStorage`.
 The app runs entirely in the browser—no server required.
+The students were provided with a default code which we edited and modified to our vision, trying to understand the code and the wat to edit the code as well as possible.

 ---